dhis2/dhis2-releases/releases/2.38/README.md

 As part of this version, we are including changes to support a new Line Listing application.
 This application requires additional event analytics attributes which reflect new database columns.
-Because of that, this release requires the re-generation of the analytics tables.
+The new columns should be added into the analytics tables automatically.
+But if, for some reason, you face errors related to any of the new columns (`storedby`, `createdbyusername`, `createdbyname`, `createdbylastname`, `createdbydisplayname`, `lastupdatedbyusername`, `lastupdatedbyname`, `lastupdatedbylastname` or `lastupdatedbydisplayname`), please follow the steps below.

-Basically, two steps have to be executed in order to avoid errors in the analytics applications.
+Two steps have to be executed in order to avoid those errors during the analytics export job.

 1. Go to `Data Administration` -> `Maintenance`, check `Clear analytics tables` and click on `Perform maintenance`
 2. After step `1.` is completed, go to `Data Administration` -> `Analytics Tables` and click on `Start Export`